-[2-1-10] The Move Update standard is a means of reducing the number of mailpieces in a mailing that require forwarding, return, or discard by the periodic matching of a mailer's address records with customer-filed change-of-address orders received and maintained by the USPS.
-For the purposes of this standard, address means a specific address associated with a specific occupant name.
-Except for mail bearing an alternative address format, addresses used on pieces claiming Standard Mail prices must meet the Move Update standard.
-Addresses subject to the Move Update standard must meet these requirements:
+The Move Update standard requires the periodic matching of a mailer's address records with customer-filed change-of-address orders maintained by the USPS.
+For this standard, address is a specific address associated with a specific occupant name.
+Each address in a mailing at Standard Mail flats prices must meet the requirements in 602.5.0.